Resources for Essential Oils

 There are many ways to purchase essential oils, including from a distributor (usually an MLM), directly from the company online, or from Amazon.

-The purpose of this page is not to outline the pros and cons of each, but rather to share with you some of the products that I use myself when creating DIY wellness, skincare, and household products using essential oils.
+The purpose of this page is not to outline the pros and cons of each, but rather to share with you some of the products that I use myself when creating DIY wellness, skin care, and household products using essential oils.

 Spark Naturals: Spark Naturals is the brand I prefer, especially for health and wellness purposes.
 For the best price, purchase your oils directly from their website.
+Note also that shipping is currently free to all US locations.

 Spark Naturals Amazon Store: Although you may pay a small amount more, you can also purchase most Spark Naturals products at their Amazon store.